 THE PEASANT She works in the fields all day, and cooks all night.
 Smarter than dirt.
 She is tied to her own apron strings.

-Oceanic Verses began as a Carnegie commission — created from sourced text taken through the ages; it was chamber work that painted a picture of Italy as it once was, a cross section of cultures expressed through song.
-By examining and researching the Salento region which maintains many ancient traditions and still speaks a nearly forgotten language, I created a work that illuminated the complex ethnic mosaic that has shaped my cultural heritage.
-The story was derived from the texts of the songs chosen and intermittent poems from a variety of Italian poets through time such as Vittoria Colonna, Giuseppe Ungaretti, Dante Alighieri and Aleardi.
-Oceanic Verses is sung in various dialects including Griko, Byzantine Greek, Arabic, Ladino, and Bourbon Spanish, coloring the work with the ethnic influences of Salento region.
+Oceanic Verses began as a Carnegie Hall commission — created from sourced texts — a chamber work that painted a picture of Italy as it once was, a cross section of cultures expressed through song.
+By examining and researching the Salento region, which maintains many ancient traditions, and still speaks a nearly forgotten language, I created a work that illuminated the complex ethnic mosaic that has shaped my cultural heritage.
+The story was derived from the text of the songs I chose, and intermittent poems from a variety of Italian poets through time such as Vittoria Colonna, Giuseppe Ungaretti, Dante Alighieri, and Aleardo Aleardi.
+Oceanic Verses is sung in various dialects including Griko, Byzantine Greek, Ladino, and Bourbon Spanish, which colors the work with the ethnic influences of the Salento region.

-My exploration of lost songs began in 2007, when I was in residence at Sound Res in Lecce, Italy, and my understanding of Italy and my own heritage expanded, and I became acutely aware of this ancient isthmus to be in a geographical position to make it a cross cultural land full of artistic hybrids.
-I began to record sound samples and weave those into my musical language.
+My exploration of lost songs began in 2007, while I was in residence at Sound Res in Lecce, Italy, and with it, my understanding of Italy as well as my own heritage deepened.
+I became acutely aware of this ancient isthmus’ geographical position, which resulted in a cross cultural land full of artistic hybrids.
+It was then that I began to record sound samples and weave those into my musical language.

-An opera, exploring the complexity this character – my native land – with its layers of invasions and empire building; the nexus of emigration and immigration; in constant flux and transformation as it remains a three-sided port of call, has become a metaphor for a today’s global struggle with issues of borders and immigration and how it collides with one woman’s search for her internal geography.
+An opera, exploring the complexity of this main character – my native land – with its layers of invasions and empire building; the nexus of emigration and immigration; in constant flux and transformation as it remains a three-sided port of call, has become a metaphor for a today’s global struggle with issues of borders and immigration, and how it collides with one woman’s search for her internal geography.